Voitanos/eslint-preset-spfx-react/README.md

 This utility is based on our blog post: **[Get with the times & ditch TSLint in favor of ESLint in SharePoint Framework projects](https://www.voitanos.io/blog/spfx-replace-tslint-with-eslint)**.

-> **NOTE**: This preset does not contain any support for SPFx projects that utilize React.
+> **NOTE**: This preset contains support for SPFx projects that utilize React.
+See [@voitanos/eslint-preset](https://www.npmjs.com/package/@voitanos/eslint-preset-spfx) for the non-React React version of this preset.

 Installing this this preset in your SPFx project will do the following: